-1.4 Optional: Upgrading Python
+1.5 Optional: Upgrading Python

 The version of Python provided by the Linux-based OS distributors typically lags significantly behind the latest upstream version.
-This is normally a good thing, since the distributors provide integration, and carry out testing to make sure it works well with the rest of the OS.
-It is also the version upon which Bright Cluster Manager tools depend upon.
-However, some administrators would like to have the latest Python versions available on their cluster, for the OS, or for the applications.
-One reason may be that later versions have some nicer features.
+This is normally a good thing, since the distributors provide integration, and carry out testing to make sure that it works well with the rest of the OS.